rajdeep345/EMNLP2023-5841/README.md

-# ACL2023-5257
-# CONTRASTE: Supervised Contrastive Pre-training With Aspect-based Prompts For Aspect Sentiment Triplet Extraction
+## CONTRASTE: Supervised Contrastive Pre-training With Aspect-based Prompts For Aspect Sentiment Triplet Extraction

 ACL 2023 Anonymous Submission For Long Paper ID: 5257

-## Supervised Contrastive Pre-Training
+## Supervised Contrastive Learning (SCL)-based Pre-Training

 To pretrain the model and save the chekpoints of the pretrained models after certain epochs use: